tlwl19/EGL314/README.md

 ![](Demo%20Pics/HoroGuess.png)

 The polarizer board will generate a random horoscope image.
-If you are having a hard time making out the horoscsope image, you can click on the guess button again to generate a different horoscope image on the polarizer board.
+If you are having a hard time figuring out the horoscsope image, you can click on the guess button again to generate a different horoscope image on the polarizer board.

 If you have chosen the correct horocsope, the grid on the left will turn green and you gain a point.